quin650/TellusEdx/README.md

 ## 📚 Overview

-[TellusEd](https://tellused.com/) is a note taking app that allows you to also share how you think the teaching resource can be improved and taught.
-You tell us by sharing your "improved" version of the section of the teaching resource.
+[TellusEd](https://tellused.com/) is a note taking app that allows you to also share how you think some learning material can be improved and taught.
+You tell us by sharing your "improved" version of "that" section you believe you can improve.

 ## 📔 Project Wiki